 The printed photos in our test photo book were generally okay, though colors were washed out and contrast is diminished.
 It’s clear that Costco isn’t spending much money on book production; the paper is not great quality, and the binding stitching was already showing after just a few openings and closings.
 Still, the Costco book is bargain priced, which may offset the limitations of the software and physical book.

 Be sure to check out the Costco Photo Center shipping guidelines for more information on how long it will take to print and ship your photo album.
-As of February 14, CostCo is going to close all of its in-store photo centers, so anything you order will have to be delivered to your home.
+CostCo has closed all of its in-store photo centers, so anything you order will have to be delivered to your home.

 Read our full Costco Photo Center review.